Charubrat/Boat_Backend/README.md

 ### Contains various print statements that were used for debugging (edit accordingly).

 # Create a NEW BRANCH before modifying the code !!

+## Access the backend with docker image

+`docker pull swagatgogoi/boatride-backend`